19 Dec How your poor gut health is driving your depression, anxiety and mood swing

 By being labeled as depressed or anxious by a doctor, it can take away your power and agency.
 Instead of viewing depression as a sign that something is off, you can feel like your brain is broken and you need to be on medication for the rest of your life.

 But, you are more than your depression and/or anxiety.
 By focusing in on the gut and repairing your microbiome, many of these mental health symptoms can start to fade away.
 “The most powerful path to our brain—and peace of mind—is through our gut,” writes Dr. Brogan.

 How silent inflammation in the gut can drive anxiety, depression and mood swings

-How can little microbes in our gut effect how we think and feel?
+How can little microbes in our gut affect how we think and feel?
 Enter the cytokine theory of depression.
 “Depression is often an inflammation-driven condition, not a neurochemical deficiency disease,” Dr. Brogan writes.

 SIBO and other gut imbalances drive this inflammation that influences our mental health.
 Let’s break down how gut inflammation drives brain inflammation leading to depression, anxiety and mood swings.

 Evidence to support the cytokine or inflammation theory of depression is over powering the popular and myopic serotonin theory of depression in the scientific literature.
 Let’s explore this cytokine theory of depression.
 It all starts at the gut barrier!

 Your gut lining is the interface of your whole immune system.
 Our gut is the sole barrier from the outside world!
 The integrity of the gut determines what is actually being absorbed into the body and blood stream versus what is kept in the GI tract and excreted.

 80% of our immune system resides in our gut to protect us from pathogens and foreign materials.
 The immune cells in the gut are not only working locally, but they communicate to other immune cells throughout the body.